How does Pixel by LabCorp work?

 Why do I need to create an account?

 You need an account in order to securely access your test results.
-When logged into your account, you will be able to view your order history, check the status of an order, and view your results.
+When logged into your account, you will be able to view your purchase history and view your results.

 How do I edit my account information?